 As stated that corruption is also one of the main causes for the database to run slow.
 Hence, you should always be ready to handle the corruption of MS Access database file.
 If you have still not kept any proper solution to deal with the corruption, then it is now time for you to make use powerful and effective third party MS Access Repair and Recovery Tool, which is perfectly designed to repair all version of MS Access and repair both ACCDB and MDB database file format.

-Hopefully the above post has given you enough idea on the sections you have to look first for fixing up the slow running Access database.
+Hopefully, the above post has given you enough ideas on the sections you have to look at first for fixing up the slow running Access database.
 So, start tracking down any issue you are encountering in your database.

 So, by now you might have understood why MS Access database running slowly.
-And you have also learnt some of the effective tips to speed up Access database performance.
+And you have also learned some of the effective tips to speed up Access database performance.